Table of Contents

 5. Use distributed fulfilment centres

 The best way to reach customers more efficiently and offer faster (cheaper) delivery is to utilise more than one fulfilment centre location.
-Fulfiling orders from more than one warehouse allows you to speed up delivery times at an affordable rate via ground shipping.
+Fulfilling orders from more than one warehouse allows you to speed up delivery times at an affordable rate via ground shipping.

 The quicker a customer gets their order, often the happier they are.
 If you can offer a quick turnaround time – without the need for costly expedited shipping, you can meet customer expectations while keeping logistics costs low.